Treaty of Paris (1783): Agreement

-Peace negotiations began in Paris in April 1782, following the victory of George Washington and the Continental Army in the American Revolutionary War.
+Peace negotiations began in Paris in April 1782, following the fall of Prime Minister North's government on 20 March, in the wake of British defeat at Yorktown in the U.S. War for Independence at the hands of the Continental Army, the French Royal Army, and the French Royal Navy.
 The negotiations continued through the summer of 1782.
 Representing the United States were Benjamin Franklin, John Jay, Henry Laurens, and John Adams.
 Representing the Kingdom of Great Britain and King George III were David Hartley and Richard Oswald.

 The treaty was drafted on November 30, 1782, (Note: The same day as the lopsided American loss at the Battle of Kedges Strait in Chesapeake Bay, one of the numerous ongoing engagements with the British and Loyalist forces throughout 1782 and 1783.) and signed at the Hôtel d'York at present-day 56 Rue Jacob in Paris on September 3, 1783, by Adams, Franklin, Jay, and Hartley.

 In September 1782, French Foreign Minister Vergennes proposed a solution to deadlocked negotiations between the United States and the British, which was rejected by the United States.
 France was exhausted by the war, and all parties sought peace, except for Spain, which insisted on continuing the Revolutionary War until it could capture Gibraltar from the British.
 Vergennes developed treaty terms under which Spain would forego holding Gibraltar and the United States would be granted independence, but it would be confined to the area east of the Appalachian Mountains.
 Britain would keep the area north of the Ohio River, which was part of the Province of Quebec.
 In the area south of that would be an independent Indian barrier state, under Spanish control.

 The American delegation perceived that they could obtain a better treaty in negotiating directly with the British in London.
 John Jay promptly told the British that he was willing to negotiate directly with them and to bypass France and Spain, and British Prime Minister Lord Shelburne agreed.
 In charge of the British negotiations, some of which took place in his study at Lansdowne House, now a bar in the Lansdowne Club, Shelburne now saw a chance to split the United States from France and to establish the new nation as a valuable economic partner.
 The terms were that the United States would gain all of the area east of the Mississippi River, north of present-day Florida, and south of present-day Canada.
 The northern boundary would be almost the same as it is today.